Java Variables and Literals

 Note: Integer literals are used to initialize variables of integer types like byte, short, int, and long.

-A floating-point literal is a numeric literal that has either a fractional form or an exponential form.
+Floating-point literals are numeric literals that have either a fractional form or an exponential form.
 For example,

 class Main {